viet34tqc/notebook/interview.md

 - Controlled input: input data is controlled via state
 - Uncontrolled input: input data is accessed via DOM, which means using `ref`

+## What is Temporary Dead Zone

+It is the area where a variable is inaccessible until it is declared.
+The variables declared with `let` and `const` are also hoisted like the var, they are both saved in memory before the code executions however they are not initialized
+When we try to access those variables before they are declared, JavaScript throws a `ReferenceError`

 ## Why do we need to put side effects in the `useEffect`